frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ### Data Streaming

 Whenever possible, Frictionless streams the data instead of reading it into memory.
 For example, for sorting big tables we use a memory usage threshold and when it is met we use the file system to unload the data.
-The ability to stream data gives users power to work with files of any size.
+The ability to stream data gives users power to work with files of any size, even very large files.

 ### Lazy Evaluation

 Unlike some systems like `Data Package Pipelines`, the core Frictionless Transform doesn't have a back-pressured flow, since all data manipulation happens on-demand.
 For example, if you reshape one table in a data package containing 10 big csv files, Frictionless will not even read the 9 other tables.
-Actually, when you call `target = transform(source)` it does almost nothing until a data reading call like `target.read_rows()` is made.
+For instance, when you call `target = transform(source)` it does almost nothing until a data reading call like `target.read_rows()` is made.

 ### Lean Processing

-Similar to the section above, Frictionless tries to be as explicit as possible regarding actions taken.
+Frictionless tries to be as explicit as possible regarding actions taken.
 For example, it will not use CPU resources to cast data unless a user adds a `normalize` step, `validate` step, or similar steps.
 So it's possible to transform a rather big file without even casting types, for example, if you only need to reshape it.

+### Best Practices

+For the core transform functions, Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
+This library provides lazy-loading functionality in running data pipelines.
+On top of PETL, Frictionless adds metadata management and a bridge between Frictionless concepts like Package/Resource and PETL's processors.

 ## Available Steps